lorenzo85/scenarios-ica/traffic-management-traffic-shifting/init/init.md

 ![Istio logo](https://raw.githubusercontent.com/lorenzo85/scenarios-ica/master/istio-logo.svg)

-Isto's traffic shifting allows to shift traffic from one version of a service to another.
+Istio's traffic shifting allows to shift traffic from one version of a service to another.

 Traffic shifting proves beneficial in scenarios employing a canary rollout strategy for deploying features to production.